What is arrhythmia?

 Symptoms vary from person to person depending on how healthy your heart is and the type of arrhythmia you have, how severe it is, how often it happens and how long it lasts.
 Some arrhythmias do not have any warning signs.

-Your doctor will probably review your medical history and give you a complete physical exam.
-Then, he or she may want to run a few tests before recommending treatment.
-These tests may include:
+Your healthcare provider will review your medical history and give you a complete physical exam.
+They may also run tests:

-Many arrhythmias are treatable with lifestyle changes, medications, surgery or other non-surgical techniques.
-Treatment will depend upon the extent and frequency of arrhythmia.
+Arrhythmias may be treated with lifestyle changes, medications, surgery or other non-surgical techniques.
+Treatment depends upon the type of arrhythmia and how often you have episodes of arrhythmia.

 Surgery and other procedures

 Sometimes medications and lifestyle changes may not work for you and surgery is needed.
 These techniques could include:

 Most people with an arrhythmia can lead normal, active lives.
 Sometimes, lifestyle changes such as avoiding stress, and cutting out alcohol and caffeine (coffee, tea, soft drinks, chocolate, and some over-the-counter pain medicines) may be helpful.
 There are many other important lifestyle changes you can make that can improve your condition including eating a healthy diet and becoming more physically active.
 Talk to your doctor about the most beneficial lifestyle changes for you.

 To find useful services to help you on your journey with heart disease, see our services and resources listing.